calebstride/java-revision-and-analysis/README.md

 The project uses Maven, so you should be able to run it in all Java IDEs.

+This is overengineered for all that it does.
+I wrote this to try and make it as generic as possible for expansion.

 Some example results:
 ```text
 Integer Collections with 5000 elements running each process 1000 times